 Determinants of International Migration (DEMIG)

-The effectiveness of migration policies has been widely contested in the face of their hypothesized failure to steer immigration and their unintended, perverse effects.
-Due to serious methodological flaws and data problems, most evidence has remained largely descriptive, biased and partial by omitting crucial sending country and policy variables.
+The effectiveness of migration policies has been widely contested in the face of their hypothesized failure to steer migration and their unintended effects on the volume, timing, direction and composition of international migration.
+Due to serious methodological flaws and significant data gaps, most evidence has remained largely descriptive, biased and partial until recently, omitting crucial sending country and policy variables.

-More fundamentally, the contested nature of this debate reveals a still limited theoretical understanding of the multi-level forces driving international migration.
-Although there is consensus that macro-contextual factors in sending and receiving countries and internal dynamics such as networks and policies all play ‘some’ role, there is no agreement on their relative weight and mutual interaction.
+More fundamentally, the controversy around the effectiveness of migration policies reveals a still limited theoretical understanding of the forces driving international migration.
+Although there is consensus that macro-contextual factors in sending and receiving countries, policies, as well as ‘internal dynamics’ such as networks all play some role, there is no agreement on their relative weight and mutual interaction.

-In order to fill these theoretical and empirical gaps, the DEMIG project aims to generate new insights into the way states and policies shape migration processes in their interaction with other receiving and sending country migration determinants.
-This will be done by embedding the systematic empirical analysis of policy effects into a new, comprehensive theoretical framework of the macro- and meso-level forces driving international migration.
+In order to fill these theoretical and empirical gaps, DEMIG aims to generate new insights into the way states and policies shape migration processes in their interaction with other receiving and sending country migration determinants.
+This is achieved by embedding the empirical analysis of policy effects on migration flows into a new theoretical framework on the processes and determinants of migration.